Dr. Amy Tolbert

 PrincipalCompany: ECCO International

 Role: Session Presenter

-A fellow at Carlson Executive Education Center, Carlson School of Management, University of Minnesota, Amy earned her doctorate in human resource development, focusing on international/cross-cultural and diversity education/training, from the University of Minnesota.
-She continues to support her alma mater by serving as adjunct faculty for several annual programs at Carlson Executive Education Center and presents in the Executive-MBA program.
+As a fellow at Carlson Executive Education Center, Carlson School of Management, University of Minnesota, Dr. Tolbert earned her doctorate in human resource development, focusing on international/cross-cultural and diversity education/training, from the University of Minnesota.
+She continues to support her alma mater by serving as adjunct faculty for several annual programs at Carlson Executive Education.